 By CSU Global - February 6th, 2020

-This blog is the third in a series of four that will discuss the future of work and explore how jobs are designed and individuals adapt through future-facing career education.
+This blog is the third in the Future of Work series, focused on discussing how work will be changing over the next decade, exploring how jobs are designed and how individuals adapt through future-facing career education.

 Automation, AI, and robotics are altering and disrupting the workforce.
 Economists predict that, by 2022, workplace productivity will increase 40 percent.
 AI stands to double economic growth rates.
 And, driven by automation, the makeup of the workforce in manufacturing or administrative roles will evolve — or, in some cases, could be replaced altogether.
 McKinsey Global Institute (MGI) research indicates that six out of 10 jobs are made up of 30 percent or more tasks that can be automated.